salmawael65/salmawael65/README.md

 <!-- About Me -->
 ### 👩‍💻 About Me
-- 🎓 Software Engineering student.
+- 🎓 Mechatronics Engineering student.
 - 💡 Passionate about **problem-solving, programming, and creative projects**.
 - 📚 Constantly learning and improving my **technical & soft skills**.
 - 🌱 Currently exploring **Python, C++ and C#**.